RancidDax/namazu.tools/ucob.md

 > {% glossary Wings of Salvation %} Large white puddles appear on the ground exploding shortly after, lethal damage if you are in the puddle when it explodes.
 It leaves behind a small white puddle after the explosion which can remove doom.
 >
 > {% glossary Doom %} Inflicted to multiple players, will kill the player when the timer reaches zero.
 You can remove this by stepping in the light-puddle left behind by Wings of Salvation.
+>
+> **Icebitten**: Ice Dragon will hit players with Iceball applying the Icebitten debuff or removing Firescorched, if you are hit with Iceball again while you have Icebitten you will die.
+>
+> **Firescorched**: Fire Dragon will target players with a tether, this eventually explodes in a small AOE applying **Firescorched** or removing **Icebitten**.
+Being hit by the AOE from the tether while you already have **Firescorched** is fatal.

 {: .tanks }
 > {% glossary Dalamud Dive %} Nael jumps onto her target, dealing significant splash damage.
 Make sure to spread away from the tank to prevent any extra damage.